encryptedkoior-ops/sol.github.io/README.md

 				outEl.textContent = "Locked — available only between 3:00 and 3:59 AM";
 				outEl.className = "lock";
 			}

-			// time logic: reveal only when local hour is 3 function update(){
+			function update(){
 				var now = new Date();
 				var hour = now.getHours();